BettercareHealth/bettercare/maternal-care/test-2.md

 	1. All pregnant patients should routinely have antenatal fetal heart rate monitoring.
 	1. Antenatal fetal heart rate monitoring should be done on all patients with suspected intra-uterine growth restriction.
 	1. Antenatal fetal heart rate monitoring should be done on high-risk patients where fetal movements have not been shown to be a reliable method of assessing the fetal condition, such as insulin-dependent diabetics, prelabour rupture of the membranes and pre-eclampsia which is being managed conservatively.
 15.	(*Questions 15 to 20 need only be answered by students who studied sections 2-27 to 2-37 on antenatal fetal heart rate monitoring.*) If there is a non-reactive fetal heart rate pattern:
 	1. No decelerations occur despite uterine contractions.
 	1. Fetal distress should be suspected and intra-uterine resuscitation must be undertaken.
 	1. The test must be repeated after 45 minutes.
-	1. The beat-to-beat variability must be assessed to determine the presence or absence of fetal wellbeing.
+	1. The variability must be assessed to determine the presence or absence of fetal wellbeing.
 16. Why must you repeat the test 45 minutes after a non-reactive fetal heart rate pattern, with poor beat-to-beat variability, is obtained?
 	1. Supine hypotension or spontaneous hyperstimulation of the uterus may be present.
 	1. Such a fetal heart rate pattern indicates fetal distress and the test must be repeated immediately.